Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Formalism

 \subsection{Likelihood}

-The basic Bayesian formalism idea for an anisotropic S\ac{GWB} is stated in Ref.\@\cite{Tsukada2023}.
-Additionally, Tsukada \cite{Tsukada2023nonGR} expanded the likelihood formalism for the mixture model of different polarization.
-This formalism can be used for a mixture of anisotropy models.
-We can write the mixture of models of a detector response, meaning the expectation value of the \ac{CSD}, as
+The basic Bayesian formalism idea for an anisotropic \ac{SGWB} is stated in Ref.\@ \cite{Tsukada2023}.
+Furthermore, Tsukada \cite{Tsukada2023nonGR} expanded the likelihood formalism for the presence of the mixed polarization signal.
+This formalism can be used for multi-component models.
+We can write the expectation value of the \ac{CSD} as

 where $i$ represents each signal components and $\mu$ represents $(l,m)$ basis since we choose spherical-harmonics basis to decompose the skymap in this search.
 The definition of \ac{CSD} is the cross-correlated data from two detectors at the frequency $f$ and the time coordinate $t$, and its formulation is given below: